TL-B language

 bool_false$1 = Bool;

-The left-hand side of each equation describes the way to define, or serialize, a value of the type indicated on the
+The left-hand side of each equation defines how to construct or serialize a value of the type specified on the right-hand side.

-right-hand side.
-Such a description begins with the name of a constructor, such as message
+It begins with the name of a constructor, such as a message

 or bool_true